sgsokol/influx/doc/manual.rst

                    .. note:: Use this option with caution, in particular, when used in conjunction with Monte-Carlo simulations.
 As undetermined fluxes will be given some particular value, this value can be more or less stable from one Monte-Carlo simulation to another.
 This can create an illusion that a flux is well determined.
 See the linearized statistics in the result file to decide which fluxes are badly resolved.

-                   A correct way to deal with badly defined metabolic network is to provide additional data that can help to resolve all the fluxes, not just put ``--ln`` option and cross the fingers.
+                   A correct way to deal with badly defined metabolic network is to provide additional data that can help to resolve all the fluxes and/or to optimize input label, not just put ``--ln`` option and cross the fingers.

                    .. warning:: In this option, the notion of "least norm" is applied to *increments* during the optimization, not to the final solution.
 So undetermined fluxes could vary from one run to another if the optimization process is started from different points while well determined fluxes should keep stable values.
   --sln            Least norm of the solution of linearized problem (and not just of increments) is used when Jacobian is rank deficient